fmo/protobuf/readme.md

 0000000 (which is 0 in decimal)
 to 1111111 (which is 127 in decimal).

-Variable-width integers, or varints, are at the core of the wire format.

 Variable-width integers (also known as variable-length integers or varints) are a way to encode integers using a variable number of bytes, rather than a fixed number.
 This encoding is commonly used in data formats where space efficiency is critical.